MontagueM/Charm/README.md

 It is designed to support many versions of the Tiger engine, including many game versions of Destiny 2.

-The tool focuses on providing as much access to the information in the game files as possible, ideal for artists and content preservation.
+The tool focuses on providing as much access to the information in the game files as possible, **ideal for artists and content preservation**.
+> [!CAUTION]
+> # Disclaimer
+> * Before you go any further, understand that Charm ***IS NOT*** a datamining tool!
+While it can access many things in the game files, it's main purpose is focused towards **3D artists, content preservation and learning**!
+> * Please **DO NOT** use this tool to spread leaks and spoilers or anything that may break Bungie's TOS.
+Don't ruin the experience for yourself and others.
+Uncover things the way they were intended!
+> * Seeing this tool used for such acts can and will result in fewer and fewer public updates and releases.
+I enjoy maintaining and updating this for others, don't be the one to ruin it.

 ## How do I install and use it?